Stool C. difficile toxin

 Why the Test is Performed

-You may have this test if your health care provider thinks that diarrhea is caused by the antibiotic medicines you have taken recently.
+You may have this test if your health care provider thinks that your diarrhea is caused by the antibiotic medicines you have taken recently.
 Antibiotics change the balance of bacteria in the colon.
 This sometimes leads to too much growth of C difficile.

 Normal Results